bmccar/pitest-idea/README.md

 <!-- Plugin description -->
 Run [PIT](https://pitest.org) mutation tests from IntelliJ IDEA.
 Features:

-* Run against any combination of files -- automatically matches sources and tests
+* Run against any combination of Java files -- automatically matches sources and tests
 * See mutation icons directly in IDE or jump to a browser view
 * Sort/filter results, see score breakdown
 * View and re-execute previous runs
 * Maven and Gradle support

-Currently supports Java.
-Kotlin is not yet supported.
 <!-- Plugin description end -->

+## Current limitations
+* Java only, no Kotlin
+* Can be run in multi-module projects, but the selected tests and source must be in the same module (no cross-module support for test in a separate module from source)
+* No advanced customization of the PIT command, such as excludes

+## Configuration
+Supports recent versions of junit5 with no additional configuration.
+See [here](documentation/configuration.html) for cases where additional build file configuration may be necessary.

 ## Getting Started
 Select "Run PITest for This File" from the editor menu on any Java file (left).
 After a while, a popup appears when PITest has completed (middle).
 Choose the "Show Report" option.
 The results (right) show the score in the toolwindow at the bottom of the screen, and the applied mutations